Enigmatic-Smile/docs/brands/README.md

 The **Brand** object is used to aggregate locations and keep track of the Brand consent.
-To track real-time transactions at a Brand's locations, you need to obtain consent from authorised personnel (Brand User), and provide the Brand with access to view transactional data.
+To track real-time transactions at a Brand's locations, you need to obtain consent from authorised personnel (Brand Contact), and provide the Brand with access to view transactional data.
 You can do this when creating the Brand (see below).

 Once you create a **Brand**, it cannot be deleted.